 Bias Incidents by Type

-- Ten (10) of the incidents were reported through the Community Concern Form, eight (8) were reported by e-mail to the Office of College Life, three (3) were reported directly to the Department of Public Safety, and three (3) were reported by word of mouth.
+- Sixteen (16) incidents were reported through the Community Concern Form, four (4) incident was reported by e-mail to the Office of College Life, and three (3) incident was reported directly to the Department of Public Safety.

-- Sixteen (16) incidents were of race/ethnicity, gender identity, bias motivated by sex, or religion bias from students or student organizations and were captured through social media postings or word of mouth from the student body.
+- Eleven (11) incidents were of race/ethnicity or gender identity bias from students and were captured from the student body.

-- Three (3) incidents were of an unknown source.
+- Nine (9) incidents were of an unknown source.

 - The Department of Public Safety investigated these incidents and could not determine if it was another student, faculty, staff, or a non-community member responsible for the behavior.